What is this subject about?

 What are the formal entry requirements for this course?

 Aside from the general entry requirements that the College requires, you need to achieve a minimum of:

 • Grade 4 in GCSE English Language

-• Grade 4 in GCSE Media Studies is required to study the Diploma (if the subject is taken)
+• Grade 4 in GCSE Media Studies (if the subject is taken)